 When going around the island, make sure to stop by one of the textile workshops where women are making batiks from scratch.
 I was fascinated by their skills in dyeing cloth in so many details and such variety.
-Batik is the wearable art for the average Indonesian.
+Batik is wearable art for the average Indonesian.
 Colorless cotton fabric becomes the canvas for wax vibrant designs of both religious and natural subjects.
 Applied colors are made from handmade dyes.

 And now, one of my favorite stops in the area!
 I don’t know if you are into jewelry or not but let me tell you – I have been a fan of silver, especially silver rings, for years.
 You can guess how thrilled I was when I found out that not only can I visit the handmade jewelry shop in Bali, but also the workshop itself!

-So, I have entered one of the jewelry shops, thinking to myself that “I don’t really need another silver ring”, that I should just go around.
+So, I entered one of the jewelry shops, thinking to myself that “I don’t really need another silver ring”, and that I should just go browsing around.
 It was really interesting to see how people were curving silver strings into patterns and beautiful lines, combined together into one lovely design of the necklace.
-The workshop itself wasn’t very big, it seemed like a dark place where people were leaned over towards their delicate work.
+The workshop itself wasn’t big, it seemed like a dark place where people were leaning over to their delicate work.

 But then, there it was, like waiting for me, displayed above the elegant black box – one beautiful silver ring, with my name on it!
 I knew that this would be the loveliest souvenir I got on Bali, it was not just something you can find or buy anywhere, this was a unique, perfect piece.
-I didn’t even want to bargain for it, I paid the highest price they asked, but you know what – it was still more than a half less than what I would pay for it back home!
-And also, I have seen people who made it, how amazing is that!
+I didn’t even want to bargain for it, I paid the highest price they asked – and it was still more than a half less than what they would ask back home.

 The full Bali SERIES